 The primary public health concerns associated with Lake Tahoe's nearshore are (1) harmful algal blooms; and (2) fecal indicator bacteria concentrations, which indicate the possible presence of pathogens and viruses which can make people sick.

-The first known harmful algal bloom (HAB) occured in the Lake Tahoe Keys in August 2017.
-The level of measured cyantoxins was below any health concern, but the area was posted to protect pets.
-The Lahontan Water Board continues to monitor Lake Tahoe for HAB issues and responds to reports of possible HABs by sampling the lake and posting results as appropriate.
+The first known harmful algal bloom (HAB) occurred in the Lake Tahoe Keys in August 2017.
+The level of measured cyanotoxins was below any health concern, but the area was posted to warn the public of the potential danger and to protect pets.
+The Lahontan Water Board monitors the California side of Lake Tahoe Basin for HAB issues, and the Nevada Department of Environmental Protection (NDEP) monitors the Nevada side.
+Both agencies respond to reports of possible HABs around the Lake Tahoe Basin and post sampling results and other information as appropriate.
+More information about HAB sampling in California and Nevada can be found here: Lahontan Water Board's HAB program & NDEP HAB Program.